sunmoonlotus/electron-navigation/README.md

 # electron-navigation
-Adds a navigation user interface to electron that allows you to browse the internet with tabs and webviews.
+Adds a navigation interface to electron that allows you to browse the internet with tabs and webviews.

 ![](previews/light.PNG)
 ![](previews/dark.PNG)